kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 - k8s.io/kubernetes/test/e2e/node/kubelet_perf: for a given percentage of heterogenity between "Succeeded" terminating pods, and crashing pods whose `restartPolicy: Always` or `restartPolicy: OnFailure`,
- * what is the load and rate of Pod restart related API requests to the API server?
+ - what is the load and rate of Pod restart related API requests to the API server?
- * what are the performance (memory, CPU, and pod start latency) effects on the kubelet component?
-Considering the effects of different plugins (e.g. CSI, CNI)
+ - what are the performance (memory, CPU, and pod start latency) effects on the kubelet component?
+ - With different plugins (e.g. CSI, CNI)

 ### Graduation Criteria